2030 Goals and Measuring Progress

 As a geographically focused partnership between leading food and agriculture companies and environmental non-profits, the Midwest Row Crop Collaborative represents an important place-based initiative for regenerative agriculture in the row crop system in the Midwest.
 MRCC has developed a theory of change for removing barriers to the adoption of sustainable practices that can lead to regenerative outcomes, at scale.

 MRCC has three goals aligned with its shared ambition for a more regenerative agricultural system, and the scale and urgency that is needed to achieve it.

 By the end of 2030, the Midwest Row Crop Collaborative will:

-- Ensure that thirty million acres in the Midwest will employ practices that support improved outcomes for soil health, greenhouse gases, water quality and use, biodiversity, and farmer livelihoods.
-At least one million of these acres will demonstrate multiple measurable regenerative outcomes.
+- Ensure 30 million acres in the Midwest employ practices that support improved outcomes for soil health, greenhouse gases, water quality and use, biodiversity, or farmer livelihoods.
+At least 1 million of these acres will demonstrate multiple measurable regenerative outcomes.

-- Reduce net on-farm GHG emissions in the Midwest row crop supply chain by 7 million MT.
+- Reduce net on-farm greenhouse gas emissions in the Midwest row crop supply chain by 7 million metric tons.